Drug liberalization: Portugal

 In 2001, Portugal became the first European country to abolish all criminal penalties for personal drug possession, under Law 30/2000.
 In addition, drug users were to be provided with therapy rather than prison sentences.
 Research commissioned by the Cato Institute and led by Glenn Greenwald found that in the five years after the start of decriminalization, illegal drug use by teenagers had declined, the rate of HIV infections among drug users had dropped, deaths related to heroin and similar drugs had been cut by more than half, and the number of people seeking treatment for drug addiction had doubled.
-However, Peter Reuter, a professor of criminology and public policy at the University of Maryland, College Park, suggests that the heroin usage rates and related deaths may have been due to the cyclical nature of drug epidemics, but conceded that "decriminalization in Portugal has met its central goal.
+Peter Reuter, a professor of criminology and public policy at the University of Maryland, College Park, suggested that the heroin usage rates and related deaths may have been due to the cyclical nature of drug epidemics.
+In 2009, he stated that "decriminalization in Portugal has met its central goal.
 Drug use did not rise."
+In 2022, drug use had increased to 12.8 percent, compared to 7.8 percent in 2001 when the policies had been implemented.

 Ukraine

 The use of marijuana in Ukraine is not prohibited, but the manufacture, storage, transportation and sale of cannabis and its derivatives are under administrative and criminal liability.
 Speaking on the legalization of soft drugs in Ukraine has been going on for a long time.
 In June 2016, the Parliament received a bill on the legalization of marijuana for medical purposes.
 It dealt with changes to the current act "On narcotic drugs, psychotropic substances and precursors" and was registered number 4533.
 The document must examine the relevant committee, and then submit it to the government.
 It was expected that this would happen in the fall of 2016, but the bill was not considered.
 In October 2018, a petition appeared on the website of electronic appeals to the President of Ukraine asking for the legalization of marijuana.
 In October 2018, the State Service of Ukraine on Drugs and Drug Control issued the first license for the import and re-export of raw materials and products derived from cannabis.
 The corresponding licenses were obtained by the USA company C21.
 The company is also in the process of applying for additional licenses, including the cultivation of cannabis.